ttran027/mandarin-square/README.md

 ```

 ## Contribute
 Contact me if you want to contribute
+Email: ttran027@odu.edu

 ## Credits
 Game's rules and board setup: